Bruno Jalander

-Bruno Jalander (28 August 1872 – 14 December 1966) was a Finnish military officer who served as minister of war in the post-World War I period between 1920 and 1923.
+Bruno Jalander (28 August 1872 – 14 December 1966) was a Finnish military officer, civil servant and politician.
+He served as Governor of Nyland County from 1917 to 1932 and as Minister of War in four governments during the 1920s.
+Although he began his career as an activist in Finland's independence movement, he subsequently became an open opponent of right-wing activism and took a firm stand against the Lapua movement, which ultimately cost him his governorship.
+His second wife was the internationally renowned opera singer Aino Ackté.

-Early life
+Early life and education

 Jalander was born in Brahestad on 28 August 1872.
 He was educated at the Finnish Cadet Corps in Fredrikshamn.

-Career and activities
+Career

+Military service and early civil career

 Jalander served in Nyland's Finnish sniper battalion until the Finnish national military was disbanded.
 For three years he served with a Russian troop unit in the Caucasus.
-However, he left the army and worked in different jobs such as deputy chief of police and insurance inspector.
-When World War I broke out in 1914 Jalander resumed his military service in Russia where he served as company commander and battalion commander's adjutant in the defense units set up by the Petrograd Infantry Division.
-Following the Soviet revolution in 1917 Jalander began to work in the Office of the Governor-General of Finland.
-He was also a member of the military committee composed of the activists who gathered to fight against Russians.
-In November 1917 Jalander was promoted to the rank of lieutenant colonel and was appointed governor of Nyland county.
+He then worked in different jobs such as deputy chief of police and insurance inspector.
+When World War I broke out in 1914 Jalander resumed his military service in Russia where he served as company commander and battalion commander's adjutant in the defence units set up by the Petrograd Infantry Division.
+Following the February Revolution of 1917 Jalander began to work in the Office of the Governor-General of Finland.
+He was also a member of the military committee composed of activists who gathered to fight against Russian rule.

+Governor of Nyland County

+In November 1917 Jalander was promoted to the rank of lieutenant colonel and was appointed governor of Nyland County.
 In April 1918, after the German occupation of Helsinki, he resumed his post as governor.
 In June 1918 he joined the Finnish army as a colonel.

+As governor, Jalander came into open conflict with Carl Gustaf Emil Mannerheim, then regent of Finland.
+Their differences centred on how to treat Russian refugees in Finland, Mannerheim's plan for a Finnish attack on Petrograd in support of the White Russian cause, and Jalander's view that Mannerheim had during the World War been more loyal to the Russian imperial cause than to Finnish independence.
+He served as governor until 1932, when he was forced to resign following his firm opposition to the Lapua movement.

+Minister of War

 On 15 March 1920 Jalander was appointed minister of war in Rafael Erich's cabinet.
-His rank was colonel at the time of his appointment, but a few months later he was promoted to the rank of major general.
+A few months later he was promoted to the rank of major general.
 The cabinet resigned in April 1921.
-In September 1921, Jalander was re-appointed minister of war to the second cabinet of Juho Vennola, replacing Onni Hämäläinen in the post.
-However, he resigned from the office soon after his appointment due to a conflict over the nomination of Carl Gustaf Emil Mannerheim as the head of the Civil Guard.
-Jalander was replaced by Lauri Malmberg as defence minister.
+In September 1921, Jalander was re-appointed minister of war to the second cabinet of Juho Vennola.
+One of his most significant acts as minister was securing the appointment of Lauri Malmberg as commander-in-chief of the Civil Guard in 1921, thereby preventing the election of Mannerheim to the post.
 Jalander continued to serve as minister of war in the cabinet led by Aimo Cajander and in the cabinet led by Kyösti Kallio between 14 November 1922 and 22 June 1923.